PavloRospopa/project-manager/README.md

-# project-manager-daos
+# project-manager
-Implementations of various dao for project-manager web app
+project-manager web app that uses low level APIs like JDBC and Servlet